kwwong1022/VeloRace/README.md

 <img src="https://64.media.tumblr.com/08bffff5c402d3459c70873eee398793/669a44cd861964d3-2e/s250x400/c7a4f0ff75e23dadcda36f30e8e05e4142047415.png" width="500px">

 <p>Then it shows the current location of the user.
-Sometimes the cyclist may not know the road ahead.
 This function combines an accelerometer, a magnetic field sensor, and Google Maps.
 The map will always be turned to the angle where the user is facing.
 The user can use it to evaluate the route.</p>

 <img src="https://64.media.tumblr.com/188d392a1905aa4507d7c2c753e31d60/669a44cd861964d3-d0/s250x400/fcfa4a3653544035aca6f1228445521e529b6af8.png" width="500px">